Bunkai9448/digipet_PSP/README.md

 - BAT scripts to automate GIM to PNG image conversions, Sample to test if the program works

-- BMS scripts for quickBMS, tu unpack and repack files (repack still not done)
+- BMS scripts for quickBMS, tu unpack and repack files

 - python_scripts, to automate gim2png and png2gim